sg98ccy/ios-test/README.md

 ---

-**Note**: This project demonstrates the integration of two major React Native UI libraries.
-In production, choose one primary UI library to maintain consistency and reduce bundle size.
+**Note**: This project mixes headless components with a few Paper examples.
+In production, choose one primary UI approach to maintain consistency and reduce bundle size.